 But what if you lost your precious data when you fogot to backup your data before the process of closing your iCloud account.
 How to recover your data from iCloud?
 Don't worry, Dr.Fone - Data Recovery (iOS), a powerful data recovery program for you to easily and safely recover your data from iCloud and iOS devices.

 Easily recover your data from iCloud backup.

-- Recover and export your data from iCloud backup in 10 minutes.
+- Recover and export your data from iCloud synced files in 10 minutes.